cstevens0609/Train-Simulation/README.md

 # Train-Simulation

 ## To Do:
--Create the train simulation
+- Create the train simulation
--Edit Train.java
+- Edit Train.java
--Edit Station.java
+- Edit Station.java
--Edit TrainRoute.java
+- Edit TrainRoute.java
+- Platfrom is Hashmap